ismail9875/Emu_Conf_files/README.md

 # Emu_Conf_files
-Largest dvbapi files for improve emulator work
+Largest dvbapi files for improve emulator work.
-Thanks To all Enigma2 Devloppers
+## Thanks To all Enigma2 Devloppers